 Following the EPBC Act approval being set aside by the Federal Court, the Minister reconsidered the application for the mine and granted a second approval under the EPBC Act on 14 October 2015.

-That case commenced on 9 November 2015 and was heard in the Federal Court at Brisbane before Justice Greenwood on 3 and 4 May 2016.
-Judgment is currently reserved (.e. the judge is considering the matter and will deliver a judgment at some time in the future, probably within 1-3 months of the hearing).
+That case commenced on 9 November 2015 and was heard in the Federal Court at Brisbane before Justice Griffiths on 3 and 4 May 2016.
+The Court dismissed the application.

 Other litigation against the mine involving native title

 In another separate dispute (also not the subject of this case study) in the National Native Title Tribunal (NNTT) and the Federal Court under the Native Title Act 1993 (Cth) (NTA), the Wangan and Jagalingou People rejected an Indigenous Land Use Agreement (ILUA) proposed by Adani for the grant of the mining lease for the mine.

 The Wangan and Jagalingou People applied in 2004 for recognition of their native title for an area northwest of Emerald in central Queensland.
 The northewestern part of the claimed area includes the land on which the mine is proposed.
 The NNTT has registered the Wangan and Jagalingou People’s native title claim but the application has not yet been decided.
 Registration of their native title claim gives the Wangan and Jagalingou People a right to negotiate in relation to government decisions that may affect their native title interests, such as the grant of a mining lease, under the future acts regime of the NTA.